'Cottage' (i) was the US and Canadian reoccupation of Kiska island in the Aleutian islands group (15/16 August 1943).

 By this time US intelligence had upgraded its earlier estimates of the Japanese strength on Kiska to about 10,000 men, and Kinkaid accordingly arranged for his American ground force commander, Major General Charles H. Corlett, to have at his disposal 34,426 troops, including 5,500 Canadians, which was more than double the strength planned for the operation earlier in the same year.

-'Cottage' (i) was scheduled for 15 August with the troops (US 17th, 53rd and 184th Infantry, US 87th Mountain Infantry, US/Canadian 1st Special Service Force and Canadian 13th Brigade Group) landing on an island only 3 to 4 miles (4.8 to 6.4 km) wide and with a high, irregular ridge dividing its 22-mile (35.4-km) length and with an extinct volcano at its northern end.
+'Cottage' (i) was scheduled for 15 August with the troops (US 17th, 53rd and 184th Infantry, US 87th Mountain Infantry, US/Canadian 1st Special Service Force and Canadian 13th Brigade Group) landing on an island only 3 to 4 miles (4.8 to 6.4 km) wide and with a high, irregular ridge dividing its 22-mile (35.4-km) length and with an extinct volcano at its northern end; the island has an area of 107.22 sq miles (277.7 km˛) and its highest point is the Mt Kiska volcano at 4,004 ft (1220 m).
 The Japanese had occupied only the east central portion of the island, locating their main base and airfield at Kiska harbour, and had also established smaller garrisons on Little Kiska island and south of the main harbour at Gertrude Cove.

 Unlike Attu, Kiska had been subjected to heavy naval and air bombardments before any landing was attempted.
 The US destroyers Farragut and Hull had shelled the island on 30 July, and another bombardment had been effected on 2 August by Rear Admiral Wilder D. Baker’s Task Group 16.6, comprising the heavy cruisers Indianapolis and Salt Lake City, the light cruisers Detroit, Raleigh and Richmond, and the destroyers Edwards, Farragut, Frazier, Gansevoort and Meade, and Rear Admiral Howard F. Kingman’s TG16.7, comprising the battleships Idaho and Tennessee, and the destroyers Anderson, Aylwin, Dale and Phelps, and on 12 August by TG16.6 once more.